Run event model

 Instrumentation

-OTLP Traces
+OTLP traces

 Full distributed traces exported via OTLP gRPC.
 Pipeline, stage, and tool-call spans with rich attributes for token usage, cost, model, and timing.